2025 I Love Muhammad protests

-The 2025 I Love Muhammad protests are a series of ongoing protests in the Indian state of Uttar Pradesh following the dispute between Hindus and Muslims during the Islamic Mawlid procession in Kanpur.
+In September 2025, a series of protests erupted in the Indian state of Uttar Pradesh following the dispute between Hindus and Muslims during the Mawlid procession in Kanpur.

 Background

 On 4 September 2025, disputes struck between the Hindus and the Muslims in Rawatpur during the Mawlid procession after a group had put up posters of "I Love Muhammad" along the route of procession.
 The local Hindus groups blamed the Muslims of "introducing new traditions" to a place which traditionally used for Mawlid processions.
 The Police intervened and DCP Dinesh Tripathi stated that, the rules of the government prohibit from adding new customs to religious processions.
 Traditional tents were removed and new tents along with the banners were placed by some individuals which was later removed by the police and restored to the original status.
 No FIR was registered for the banners.
 Both the Hindus and Muslims blamed each other of tearing the posters during the controversy.